Singular Riemannian foliations and $\mathcal{I}$-Poisson manifolds: Introduction

-For dynamical $\mathcal{I}$-Poisson manifolds we add the condition $\varphi^* H_2-H_1\in \mathcal{I}_1$. \end{deff} With this notion of morphisms, the category \textbf{Pois} of Poisson manifolds is a full subcategory of \textbf{IPois} for the choice of the zero ideal.
-In general, however, the maps between $\mathcal{I}$-Poisson manifolds are not necessarily Poisson maps between the underlying Poisson manifolds---and this becomes important in several applications.
+These are also the morphisms of the general category, when ``semi-strict'' in the parenthesis is dropped.
+With this notion of morphisms, the category \textbf{Pois} of Poisson manifolds is a full subcategory of \textbf{(ss)IPois} for the choice of the zero ideal.
+In general, however, the morphisms between (semi-strict) $\mathcal{I}$-Poisson manifolds are not necessarily Poisson maps between the underlying Poisson manifolds---an important feature in several applications.

-2mm The condition \eqref{cond} is optimal to ensure that $\varphi^*$ decends to a Poisson morphism on the level of reductions: In fact, every $\mathcal{I}$-Poisson manifold $(P,\left\{\cdot,\cdot\right\},\mathcal{I})$ induces a Poisson algebra structure on $N(\mathcal{I})/\mathcal{I}(P)$.
+The condition \eqref{cond} is optimal to ensure that $\varphi^*$ descends to a Poisson morphism on the level of reductions: In fact, every (semi-strict) $\mathcal{I}$-Poisson manifold $(P,\left\{\cdot,\cdot\right\},\mathcal{I})$ induces a Poisson algebra structure on $N(\mathcal{I})/\mathcal{I}(P)$.
 In the case of coisotropic reductions \cite{marsdenratiu}, this algebra coincides with the algebra of smooth functions on the reduced Poisson manifold.
-However, the algebraic formulation here is also applicable in the more general context of $\mathcal{I}$-Poisson manifolds as defined above, where, e.g., the vanishing set of the ideal $\mathcal{I}$(P) does not need to be a submanifold anymore.
-The conditions in Definition \ref{morph} ensure that there is a canonical contravariant functor $F$ from \textbf{IPois} to \textbf{PoisAlg}, the category of Poisson algebras.
+The algebraic formulation here is, however, also applicable in the general context of $\mathcal{I}$-Poisson manifolds, where, e.g., the vanishing set of the ideal $\mathcal{I}$(P) does not need to be a submanifold anymore.
+The conditions in Definition \ref{morph} ensure that there is a canonical contravariant functor $F$ from \textbf{(ss)IPois} to \textbf{PoisAlg}, the category of Poisson algebras.

-2mm The final purpose of this article is to bring the two aforementioned subjects together and, in particular, to use $\mathcal{I}$-Poisson geometry so as to learn more about SFs and SRFs.
+The final purpose of this article is to bring the two aforementioned subjects together and, in particular, to use $\mathcal{I}$-Poisson geometry so as to learn more about SFs and SRFs.